 Your skip hire price is calculated based on the size of the skip you require, the nature of the contents, your location and the permit requirements of your local council.

 We will advise you on the size and type of skip you require and whether or not you need a permit from your local council.
 We will deliver your skip when you are ready for it and when you have notified us that your skip is full or that you have finished with your skip, we will collect it and reuse, recycle or recover the contents.
 We may be able to arrange a permit with your local council for you if you need to place your skip on the road (for more information about this, see the questions below about permits).

 At Powerday, we recover 100% of the waste brought to our site.
-We reuse and recycle as much as possible and the remaining waste is recovered as ready-to-use fuel.
+We reuse and recycle as much as possible and the remaining waste is recovered as refuse derived fuel and goes to power waste to energy facilities across Europe.
 None of the waste in your skip will go to landfill.
-Visit our main website to see our Materials Recycling Facility where the contents of your skip will be processed and also to see where materials go once they leave our site.
+Visit our waste management services and locations to see what happens to different materials and to find out more about our facilities.

-The skip should be filled no higher than the height of the sides and should be level loaded in order for us to be able to transport the skip safely to our Materials Recycling Facility.
+The skip should be filled no higher than the height of the sides and should be level loaded in order for us to be able to transport the skip safely to our facilities.

 If you need to place your skip on a public highway (a road) you will require a skip permit from your local council.
 It is illegal to place a skip on a public highway without permission.

 Some councils require you to apply directly for your permit, others require your skip hire provider to apply for the permit on your behalf.
 We can advise you on the correct procedure for your council when you contact us by email or by phone on 020 8960 4646.

 Your council will charge you a fixed fee, different councils charge different amounts but it generally costs between £30 and £50 to place a skip on a road.

 You can keep your skip as long as you require but the normal period is between one and 14 days.
 If your skip is on the road, you will need to check the length of time covered by your permit.